isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-11-21-post-Team NILA Ready for 8th ASEAN Para Games.md

 ### **Team NILA Ready for 8th ASEAN Para Games**
 With 12 days to go to the 8th ASEAN Para Games, Team NILA is just final steps away from being ready for yet another extraordinary Games.

-As of 1 pm, approximately 1,500 volunteers have collected their uniform and accreditation passes at the Uniform Distribution & Accreditation Centre (UDAC) at Kallang Theatre since the exercise started on Friday, 20 November 2015.
+As of 1pm, approximately 1,500 volunteers have collected their uniform and accreditation passes at the Uniform Distribution & Accreditation Centre (UDAC) at Kallang Theatre since the exercise started on Friday, 20 November 2015.
 A total of 4,300 members of the public have signed up to join the ASEAN Para Games as Team NILA volunteers since the call for volunteers began in July this year.

 Embodying Team NILA’s values of courage, passion and friendship, volunteers have dedicated hours of their time attending multiple training sessions organised to get them ready for the Games.
 This includes attending a Disability Awareness session which equipped them with the know-how to interact with Persons with Disabilities.
 Since October 2015, more than 70 training sessions have been organised across 21 areas of games operations.